 To access a cluster, you must connect from an IP address on the Atlas project's IP access list.
 If you need to add an IP address to the IP access list, you can do so in the Connect dialog box.
 You can also add the IP address from the Network Access tab.

-To access a cluster, you must create a database user with access to the desired databases on your Atlas cluster.
+To access a cluster, you must have a database user with access to the desired databases on your Atlas cluster.
 Database users are separate from Atlas users.
 Database users have access to MongoDB databases, while Atlas users have access to the Atlas application itself.

 You can create a database user to access your Atlas cluster in the Connect dialog box.
 You can also add the database user from the Cluster view.
+Atlas creates a database user when you create your first cluster.

 Use the following procedure to connect MongoDB Compass 1.8 or later versions to your Atlas cluster.